 Column D: Grade - The grade for the students.
 Required if portrait pages should be sorted by grade

 Column E: Last Name - The last name of the student/staff.
+(Alpha only.
+No numbers.)
 Required

 Column F: First Name - The first name of the student/staff.
+(Alpha only.
+No numbers.)
 Required

 Column G: Homeroom - Name/number of student's designated classroom.
 Rarely used and column can be left blank.